Jun 08, 2022

 Supersonic aircraft pioneer to host gathering of sustainability leaders from more than 50 companies and organizations, including American Express, United Airlines, Japan Airlines, Rolls-Royce

 Boom Supersonic, the company building the world's fastest and most sustainable supersonic airliner, today announced its plans for the second annual Net Good Summit, an invitation-only event dedicated to designing a more sustainable future for the travel industry.
-The second annual Net Good Summit will take place in the New England area this October.
+The second annual Net Good Summit will take place in the San Diego area this October.
 Boom Supersonic convened the inaugural Net Good Summit in November 2021, gathering industry leaders and sustainability experts from all facets of the travel experience.

 The Net Good Summit series serves as the annual symposium for the Sustainable Travel Forum, which Boom launched late last year.
 Founding members of the Sustainable Travel Forum include American Express, United Airlines, Japan Airlines, Rolls-Royce, and others committed to ensuring that travel is a net good for society and the planet.
 Beginning this year, Archer Aviation, a leader in electric vertical takeoff and landing aircraft for use in urban air mobility networks, will join the Sustainable Travel Forum and participate in the Net Good Summit.

 The second Net Good Summit will focus on several themes that are critical to driving systemic change for sustainable travel—mobilizing the rapid scaling of sustainable technologies, breaking down silos across industries that serve travelers, and driving broad scale consumer education about sustainable solutions and practices.